As pained as we felt to leave Siem Reap behind, we had one huge reason to get to Bangkok: SONGKRAN!

 We arrived in Bangkok after a horrendous bus journey from Siem Reap.
-We’d heard it was a horrendous journey, and for the most part it wasn’t too bad.
-We left our hostel on a coach, arrived at the border by midday, spent an hour at the border (much better than the reported 3 hour waits we’d been dreading), and were shepherded on an army-style truck to a nearby café to wait for our onward transport.
+We’d heard it was a horrendous journey too, though to be honest, we were pleasantly surprised that for the most part it wasn’t too bad.
+We left our hostel on a coach, arrived at the border by midday, spent an hour at the border (much better than the reported three-hour waits we’d been dreading), and were shepherded on an army-style truck to a nearby café to wait for our onward transport.
 I have to admit I was a little worried that the truck would be our mode of transport for the rest of the journey!

-The second – and worst – part of the journey had begun, and here I was thinking it wasn’t too bad.
-That was until we reached the outside of Bangkok’s international airport, where traffic was gridlocked for the 20 miles into the city for the next TWO HOURS.
+The second – and worst – part of the journey had begun, and I thought quietly to myself that maybe I shouldn’t have felt so relieved that it hadn’t been so bad.
+And then, just as we were almost in Bangkok, it got worse – we reached the outside of Bangkok’s international airport, where traffic was gridlocked.

-Thankfully when we DID arrive, we had a two minute walk to our hostel, two blocks away from Khao San Road.
-It was 8pm and we were totally exhausted after the mega 11 hour journey (which is supposed to take 6, like it ever does!), but we managed to pull ourselves together for a little meal out with Matt.
+Thankfully when we DID arrive, we only had a two minute walk to our hostel, two blocks away from the backpacker staple, Khao San Road.
+It was 8pm and we were totally exhausted after the mega 11 hour journey (which is supposed to take 6 – as if it ever does!), but we managed to pull ourselves together for a little meal out with Matt.

-The next day, we walked to the Grand Palace, and shocked by the price (500 baht! £10!!) we begrudgingly paid and in we went.
+The next day, it was time to be tourists.
+We walked to the Grand Palace, and shocked by the price (500 baht! £10!!
+A far cry from the £1 museums of Vietnam), we begrudgingly paid and in we went.
 And there were bus loads of Chinese tourists EVERYWHERE.

-Like seriously.
+Seriously.
 This was the first time in Asia that I’d felt overwhelmed by people.
-Entire groups of 50 women brandishing umbrellas in your face, tour guides waving flags and five tour groups crossing each other’s paths.
+Entire groups of 50 women brandishing umbrellas in your face, tour guides waving flags and five tour groups crossing each other’s paths; THE LOT.
 It was chaos.

 Which is why I was glad to see the place is amazing.